State of UP vs Renusagar Power Co. and Ors

 - The fact that Renusgar was wholly owned and controlled by Hindalco makes it the parent company.
 Therefore, the latter was taking part in the company’s daily affairs and industrial production decisions.

-- The fact that, at no point in time, Renusagar indicated any independent choice from its parent company.
+- The fact that, at no point in time, Renusagar indicate any independent choice from its parent company.

 These three observations imply that Renusagar and Hindalco, though separate legal entities, share the relationship of a parent-subsidiary agency.
 After lifting the corporate veil, the two companies are indeed under one concern, and the fact that Renusagar is providing electrical power to Hindalco is to be treated as producing electricity from its own source.
 Based on the abovementioned things, they will be liable to pay the electricity duty levied on them.